About T LO

 Their popularity and prolific output allowed them the opportunity to accept offers to write for The Washington Post, Cosmopolitan, People, Town & Country, Vice, Philadelphia Magazine, The Philadelphia Inquirer, The Daily Beast, The Huffington Post, Slate, Fusion, and MetroSource magazine, among others.
 They have interviewed actors, stylists, critics, authors, designers, fashion editors, costume designers, drag queens, reality stars, and pop stars and have reviewed films, television shows, books, costume design and runway collections.

 When USA Today needed an expert opinion on Marchesa’s chances to bounce back from the Weinstein controversy, they turned to T Lo.
 When The New York Post needed someone to explain why turtlenecks are back in style (and who absolutely shouldn’t wear them), they turned to T Lo.
 When Forbes noticed that backpacks were suddenly getting more expensive and wanted a bit of context, they turned to T Lo.
-When Glamour magazine needed good, meaty quotes on whether the Golden Globes #TimesUp dress blackout was effective or when Town & Country needed some witty observations about what Kate Middleton might wear to Meghan Markle’s wedding, or when Vox needed someone to explain the importance of the Oscars red carpet in the #MeToo age, they all turned to T Lo.
+When Vanity Fair wanted to know if Prince Harry and Meghan Markle were winning the PR war, or when the BBC needed someone to explain Paul Mescal’s shorts, or when Vox needed someone to point out the importance of the Oscars red carpet in the #MeToo age, or the Boston Globe wanted insight on Kamala Harris’s wardrobe, or The Guardian was looking for context on the sudden rise of Glen Powell or Timothee Chalamet, they all turned to T Lo.
 For nearly two decades, Tom and Lorenzo have been a consistent source of witty, entertaining, thought-provoking observations on fashion, celebrity, television, film, books, pop culture, and LGBTQ life and issues to millions of people.

 They are currently working on their third and fourth books.